ContextMapper/contextmapper.github.io/_docs/modeling-tools/rapid-ooad.md

 image: /img/cm-og-image.png
 ---

-Context Mapper offers transformation tools that support users in creating object-oriented models (that leverage DDD patterns) from use cases or user stories (functional requirements) rapidly.
+Context Mapper offers transformation tools that support users in creating object-oriented [domain models](https://martinfowler.com/eaaCatalog/domainModel.html) (that leverage DDD patterns) from use cases or user stories (functional requirements) rapidly.

 ## Modeling Process
-The tools support the following process:
+The transformations support the following process:

- - **Step 1**: Define **Use Cases** and/or **User Stories** in the Context Mapper DSL (CML)
+ - **Step 1**: Capture User Requirements as **Use Cases** and/or **User Stories** in the Context Mapper DSL (CML)
+   - This is a manual step
    - The syntax documentation can be found [here](/docs/user-requirements/)
  - **Step 2**: Derive DDD **Subdomains** from the functional requirements
    - We offer a transformation that automates this step
    - Of course you can adjust and improve the generated Subdomains manually
  - **Step 3**: Derive DDD **Bounded Contexts** from the Subdomains
    - Context Mapper offers a transformation that executes this step
+   - The generated model elements contain `TODO` suggestions for further elaboration

 In the following we illustrate the process with an example (fictitious insurance example).

-## Step 1: User Requirements
+## Step 1: Capture User Requirements
-The Context Mapper DSL (CML) language allows you to model requirements in the form of user stories or use cases.
-Both approaches, either use cases or user stories, provide the same information in CML.
-The following example illustrates the syntax for both variants:
+The Context Mapper DSL (CML) language allows you to model requirements in the form of [user stories](https://www.agilealliance.org/glossary/user-stories/) or rather brief [use cases](https://medium.com/@warren2lynch/all-you-need-to-know-about-use-case-modeling-828756da3215).
+These two concepts differ in their context, goals and templates widely; however, CML supports the same [role-feature-reason](https://www.agilealliance.org/glossary/user-story-template/) structure for both of them at present.
+The following example illustrates the syntax for both notations:

 ```text
 UserStory US1_Example {